“It is in our nature to seek purpose.”Daniel Pink

 Your purpose.
 Mihaly Czikszentmihalyi calls this "flow," where our talents, skills and passions converge and our work and life have meaning.

-In my 29 years as a professional working for major corporations, large and small nonprofits, community groups and a government agency, I have come to realize that we are each capable of having tremendous impact once we know our strengths and have the capacity to use them daily in our work.
+In my many years as a professional working for major corporations, large and small nonprofits, community groups and a government agency, I have come to realize that we are each capable of having tremendous impact once we know our strengths and have the capacity to use them daily in our work.

 This is why I have I have honed my strengths of strategic focus and curiosity combining them with empathy, humor and creativity in my work with clients.